-An active, energetic breed, the Devon Rex enjoys delighting his owner with playful performances rewarded with loving attention.
+An active, energetic breed, the Devon Rex enjoys delighting her parent with playful performances rewarded with loving attention.

 Devon Rex At a glance

 Female: small: <8 lbs.